Auisce/CPUSpeed.sh/README.md

 This script does not enable cpu speeds other than those already supported; it is not for over/underclocking or correcting cpu upper or lower limits.

-This script requires cpufrequtils and will install it (Debian).
+This script requires cpufrequtils which is a Linux Kernel module, and will install it (Debian) if it's not installed.